DevMountain/devmtzon/README.md

  ```

-### Install Dependencies

-####

-Run npm install and bower install

-####

-If Npm install or Bower install fails make sure you are in the right directory.
-Npm needs to have access to the package.json file and bower needs to have access to the bower.json file

 ## Importing 3rd Parties

 ### Import Body parser

 ####

 * npm install --save body-parser.
 This will add a node module called body-parser to your node_modules folder and also update your package.json file  so body-parser will be listed as a dependency
 * After body-parser is installed add it ass middleware.
 You'll need to add both bodyParser.urlencoded and bodyParser.json
 * In your server.js file import body-parser using require and apply body-parser to your express application.

 ####

 Partial Example